tsouche/learn-kubernetes/tutorial-3-simple-app.md

 ## 3.1 - Kubernetes Deployments

 Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
 To deploy your containerized application on top of the cluster, you create what is called a ***Kubernetes Deployment***.
 The Deployment materializes through a text file (a YAML file) which defines the *target state* of your application (which Docker container or which set of containers will compose your application, on how many nodes - in order to bring resilience - or other criterias your application should respect once it is actually deployed on the cluster).
-This text file instructs Kubernetes how to create and update instances of your application: actually,
+This text file instructs Kubernetes how to create and update instances[^7cf12f60] of your application: actually,
 * it tells the **Controller Manager** to spawn a **Deployment Controller**
 * this newly created Deployment Controller will have as first task to read this text file and tell the **Scheduler** the technical rules which should be respected when 'scheduling' the pods onto individual Nodes in the cluster,
 * and the Scheduler will actually find the appropriate Nodes and assign the pods (which carry the containers composing your application).

+[^7cf12f60]: test the footnote

 ![alt txt](./images/tuto-3-app-deployment.png "Kubernetes Master schedules Pods on Nodes")